NeneWang/docs/jou-project/ddengine.md

 this could occur only if not shown.
 Nope,
 ![[Pasted image 20240607170200.png]]

-> The guid is available at p is available.
+> The guid is available at publishing here

 What is staging_guid used here at Event: